Football Game Structure

 The two halves of a football game are called:

 If the score is tied at the end of regulation, there can be additional quarters of game time called overtime.
 Overtime is used to determine the winning team.
+There is a seperate set of overtime rules.

 Start of a Football Game